data-gymnasia/courses/content/numerical-computing/content.md

       | using Optim
       | rosenbrock(x) =  (1.0 - x[1])^2 + 100.0 * (x[2] - x[1]^2)^2
       | optimize(rosenbrock, zeros(2), GradientDescent())

     x-quill

 [Continue](btn:next)

 ---
 > id: step-optim-solution

-*Solution*.
-Based on the report printed when the `{jl} optimize` function runs, `{jl} GradientDescent` fails, taking the maximum-allowed 1000 iterations and getting only somewhat close to the minimum.
+*Solution.* Based on the report printed when the `{jl} optimize` function runs, `{jl} GradientDescent` fails, taking the maximum-allowed 1000 iterations and getting only somewhat close to the minimum.
 BFGS converges in 16 iterations with only 53 function and 53 gradient calls, and it gets the answer exactly right.

 [Continue](btn:next)